Westmead Feelings Program 1: Facilitator Certification Course + Resources

-Westmead Feelings Program 1 has been developed by ACER and The Children's Hospital at Westmead, and encompasses a 15-month intervention program along with a professional learning course.
+The Westmead Feelings Program 1 (WFP 1) is a 15-month intervention program developed by The Children’s Hospital at Westmead and published by ACER.
 The program enables facilitators to teach emotion recognition, perspective-taking, problem-solving and emotion regulation skills to children with autism spectrum disorder (ASD) and mild intellectual disability (ID).

 Recommended prior learning

-This course assumes existing professional knowledge in education and/or allied health, including skills and experience in working with children with ASD and/or mild ID at a practitioner level.
+This course assumes existing professional knowledge in education and/or allied health, including skills and experience in working with children with ASD and/or mild ID.

 Intended learning outcomes